 Preheat your oven to 180°C.

-Steam or microwaved the finely chopped mushrooms and spinach until soft, then set aside and allow to cool.
+Steam or microwave the finely chopped mushrooms and spinach until soft, then set aside and allow to cool.

 Steam or microwave the chopped and peeled sweet potatoes until soft, then mash them together in a large mixing bowl.